hex0punk/rustin/README.md

 ## What can I do?

-Only ELF and MachO binaries are supported at the moment
+Only ELF and MachO binaries are supported at the moment.
+Additionally, this poorly named tools will list binary protections and detect languages (rust, go, swift, objc, c).

 - `-s` to list section
 - `-S` to list symbols